Persons with Disabilities Need Good Laws, Not Good Intentions

 The solution is straightforward.
 Canadians need to demand the following:

-Individualized Funding mechanism so that the family and the disabled person become the consumers (and can change service providers at their discretion).
+1) Every province must set up an Individualized Funding mechanism so that the family and the disabled person become the consumers (and can change service providers at their discretion).
 This will cut down on group home abuses dramatically.

-Canadians with Disabilities Act.
+2) Canadians with all disabilities need to demand from their politicians the establishment of a Canadians with Disabilities Act.
 They need only look at the structure of the Americans with Disabilities Act for guidance regarding the framework of national legal protection against disability discrimination.

-Parents of disabled children need to demand an Individuals with Disabilities Education Act.
+3) Parents of disabled children need to demand an Individuals with Disabilities Education Act.
 This can be patterned after the American IDEA, which has helped parents tremendously.

 This will be difficult in Canada, because the unelected bureaucracy leans heavily against equality rights for persons with disabilities.
 More rights for aggrieved citizens means less fiat authority for provincial governments.
 Until people with disabilities in Canada are considered of equal value, abuses will continue coast to coast.

-autism wars over many years, has proven the Canadian technocratic elite to be quite arrogant; they think they can micromanage the lives of the disabled better than families can.
+My experience in fighting the autism wars over many years, has proven the Canadian technocratic elite to be quite arrogant; they think they can micromanage the lives of the disabled better than families can.
 This needs to change, because appropriate laws, and the consequences of breaking those laws, will always be more protective than empty platitudes about caring, and occasional outrage when tragedy strikes.